FAQS

 So I just send the report in by email and I am done?

-No. The agency must file the report, along with all comments and responses, in paper form with OAH and electronically to oah.rules@oah.nc.gov.
+No. The agency must file the report, along with all comments and responses to oah.rules@oah.nc.gov.
 See 26 NCAC 05 .0206.

 Step 2 – Review by the Rules Review Commission (RRC)